Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/deployment-overview.md

     icon="dbt-bit"/>

 <Card
+    title="State-aware orchestration"
+    body="Intelligently determines which models to build by detecting changes in code or data at each job run." link="/docs/deploy/state-aware-about"
+    icon="dbt-bit"/>

+<Card
     title="Continuous integration"
     body="Set up CI checks so you can build and test any modified code in a staging environment when you open PRs and push new commits to your dbt repository." link="/docs/deploy/continuous-integration"